challfry/TheKraken/Kraken/About/AboutText.md

  - There's sections for Karaoke and Board Games.
 Search the lists and favorite the items you may want to sing/play for handy reference later.
  - Kraken has pretty good accessibility support.
  - Take a Pirate Selfie, and share it with everyone.
+ - Now with phone call support.
+You can call other passengers and talk to them aboard the ship, if they also have the Kraken app.
+ - Rock Ballad Mode, which shows a video of a Zippo lighter flame, has proven to be suprisingly popular.
+ - New this year is Micro Karaoke, an activity where you record yourself singing one line of a song into your phone, and then later watch a music video with you in it.

 ## Caveats ##